Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Numerical Experiments

-After having provided empirical evidence for our theoretical results, we now turn to the comparison of Algorithm \ref{alg:AM} with its state-of-the-art counterpart SPF \cite{lee2013near}.
+After having provided empirical evidence for our theoretical results, we now turn to the comparison of our method with its state-of-the-art counterpart SPF \cite{lee2013near}.
 To the best of our knowledge, SPF is the only available algorithm so far, which simultaneously leverages low-rankness and sparsity constraints and comes with near-optimal recovery guarantees (not relying on a special structure of $\A$ as in \cite{bahmani2016near}).
-As \cite{lee2013near} contains exhaustive numerical comparisons of SPF and low-rank/sparse reconstruction strategies based on convex relaxation, SPF suffices for numerical benchmark tests of Algorithm \ref{alg:AM}.
+As \cite{lee2013near} contains exhaustive numerical comparisons of SPF and low-rank/sparse reconstruction strategies based on convex relaxation, SPF suffices for numerical benchmark tests of our method.